lnalice/turtlebot3-core-extra-motors/README.md

 * turtlebot3_motor_driver.cpp
 * turtlebot3_motor_driver.h

-# 2. Turelebot3 Core
+# 2. Turelebot3 Core: Dynamixel
 I modified turtlebot3_waffle's core to control more Dynamixel motors.
-If you upload turtlebot core using three files, you can control more extra motors.
+If you upload this modified turtlebot core to OpenCR 1.0 using Arduino, you can control more extra motors and LED.
 * turtlebot3_core.ino
 * turtlebot3_core_config.h
 * turtlebot3_waffle.h